Nettakrim/Souper-Secret-Settings/README.md

 ## Custom Shaders
 The list of available shaders, including the custom ones added by Souper Secret Settings, can be seen [Here](SuperSecretSettingsList.md)

-Custom shaders can be added through resourcepacks, look [Here](ResourcepackGuide/ResourcepackGuide.md) for a guide on how to make a compatible resourcepack
+Custom shaders can be added through resourcepacks, look [Here](ResourcepackGuide/ResourcepackGuide.md) for a guide on how to make a compatible resourcepack - any resourcepacks made for [Perspective](https://modrinth.com/mod/mclegoman-perspective) should also work